rbleggi/tech-pocs/scala-3/grocery-todo-list/README.md

 The **Command Pattern** encapsulates requests as objects, allowing:

-- Each grocery list action is implemented as a separate `Command`
+- Each grocery list action to be implemented as a separate `Command`.
-- `CommandInvoker` maintains history for undo/redo functionality
+- `CommandInvoker` to maintain history for undo/redo functionality.
-- Commands know how to execute and undo themselves
+- Commands to know how to execute and undo themselves, ensuring encapsulation.
-- Easy extension with new commands without modifying existing code
+- Easy extension with new commands without modifying existing code, adhering to the Open/Closed Principle.
-- Clean separation between the invoker and the receiver
+- Clean separation between the invoker (`CommandInvoker`) and the receiver (`GroceryList`), improving modularity and testability.

 ---